agreement reliability handshake

 Inter-Rater Reliability

 Inter-rater reliability refers to the consistency between raters, which is slightly different than agreement.
 Reliability can be quantified by a correlation coefficient.
-In some cases this is the standard Pearson correlation, but it others it might be tetrachoric or intraclass (Shrout & Fleiss, 1979), especially if there are more than two raters.
+In some cases this is the standard Pearson correlation, but in others it might be tetrachoric or intraclass (Shrout & Fleiss, 1979), especially if there are more than two raters.
 If raters correlate highly, then they are consistent with each other and would have a high reliability estimate.

 Inter-Rater Agreement